Raspberry Lemonade

 Jars of raspberry lemonade with fruit and straws.

-This raspberry lemonade is a riff on the fresh-squeezed lemonade I used to love to drink when visiting amusement parks during childhood summers.
-You know, the kind from the lemonade stand with the tall old-fashioned juice press.
-Man, that stuff was good.
-For me, the taste of fresh-squeezed reminds me of how, when visiting those amusement parks, I spent most of my time avoiding rickety roller coasters (and other rides that made me sick).
-While my friends all sprinted from one scary ride to the next, I held everyone’s stuff — which, I’m sad to say, is still true today with my own family!
-My big thrill at the parks was always the funnel cake and that refreshing lemonade.
+This raspberry lemonade is a nostalgic nod to the fresh-squeezed lemonade I loved as a kid during summer trips to amusement parks.
+You know, the kind from the lemonade stand with the tall, old-fashioned juice press—so refreshing and perfectly sweet.
+For me, the taste of fresh-squeezed lemonade brings back memories of those visits, where I’d spend most of my time avoiding the rickety roller coasters and other rides that made me queasy.
+While my friends raced from one thrill to the next, I was the one holding everyone’s stuff—still true today with my own family!

 Lemonade ingredients including lemons, raspberries, and sugar.